 GeneCards Summary for GSK3A Gene

 GSK3A (Glycogen Synthase Kinase 3 Alpha) is a Protein Coding gene.
 Diseases associated with GSK3A include Alzheimer Disease.
-Among its related pathways are PI-3K cascade-FGFR3 and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are Development IGF-1 receptor signaling and Constitutive Signaling by AKT1 E17K in Cancer.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is GSK3B.

 UniProtKB/Swiss-Prot Summary for GSK3A Gene

 Constitutively active protein kinase that acts as a negative regulator in the hormonal control of glucose homeostasis, Wnt signaling and regulation of transcription factors and microtubules, by phosphorylating and inactivating glycogen synthase (GYS1 or GYS2), CTNNB1/beta-catenin, APC and AXIN1.
 Requires primed phosphorylation of the majority of its substrates.
 Contributes to insulin regulation of glycogen synthesis by phosphorylating and inhibiting GYS1 activity and hence glycogen synthesis.
 Regulates glycogen metabolism in liver, but not in muscle.
 May also mediate the development of insulin resistance by regulating activation of transcription factors.
 In Wnt signaling, regulates the level and transcriptional activity of nuclear CTNNB1/beta-catenin.
 Facilitates amyloid precursor protein (APP) processing and the generation of APP-derived amyloid plaques found in Alzheimer disease.
 May be involved in the regulation of replication in pancreatic beta-cells.
 Is necessary for the establishment of neuronal polarity and axon outgrowth.
 Through phosphorylation of the anti-apoptotic protein MCL1, may control cell apoptosis in response to growth factors deprivation.